 - Table heights should stay within 4 inches of sofa seat height

-- Small rooms require appropriately scaled pieces
+- Small rooms need appropriately scaled pieces

 Pushing all furniture against walls in large rooms creates awkward distances and dead center space.
 Instead, float furniture to create intimate, purposeful groupings that feel balanced.